triton-inference-server/server/docs/custom_operation.rst

 =================

-Modeling frameworks that allow custom operations are partially supported by the TensorRT Inference Server.
+Modeling frameworks that allow custom operations are partially supported by the Triton Inference Server.
 Custom operations can be added to the server at build time or at server startup and are made available to all models loaded by the server.